-I don’t but that theory though, that depressions is beneficial.
+I don’t buy that theory though, that depression is beneficial.
 When I have a case of the blues I rarely solve problems.
 I usually eat a couple of cartons of Chocolate-Chip Mint ice cream, then get more depressed because I am over weight.
 And that depression causes me to eat a sack of cookies.
 So, well, let’s not go there.

 Maybe it is just bad brain programming?
 Pretty much except for writing depressing poetry, sad music or making dark art, any other career or endeavor attempted would be damaged by depression.
 Do you want a depressed surgeon removing your gall bladder?
 Ever have a root canal by a depressed dentist?

 From my perspective, depression is a net negative.
 It should have been bred out of the human race by now.
 The happy survive, the depressed eat more ice cream and get diabetes.

 Maybe this is a programming error between our animal selves and our mental/spiritual selves?
 Like a glitch you might have between a hard rive and motherboard on a computer?

 Maybe depression is necessary to handicap the human race.
 If a large part of the population wasn’t always hampered by depression, we could have invented bigger bombs and space ships to go bomb other solar system planets?
 Maybe it is hard coded into our DNA to keep us from advancing too fast?